If you’re an older homeowner in need of more cash, many states offer a little-known way to slash your property tax bill.

 In many cases, states have age and income requirements that determine whether or not you will be eligible for their programs.
 But the ceiling on these income limits can be high.

-For example, in Minnesota, you qualify for the program with an income as high as $60,000, Money reports.
+For example, in Minnesota, you qualify for the program with an income as high as $60,000.

-Before signing up for a property tax deferral program, it might make sense to talk to a financial adviser, tax adviser or other professional to determine whether this is the right program for you.
+Before signing up for a property tax deferral program, it might make sense to talk to a financial adviser, tax adviser or other professional to determine whether it’s right for you.

 The Lincoln Institute of Land Policy offers a search engine that can help you discover if a property tax deferral program exists in your state.